pfsense/docs/source/vpn/ipv6-and-vpns.rst

 Using VPNs with IPv6
 ====================

-This page will cover issues with using VPNs on IPv6 on pfSense
+This page will cover issues with using VPNs on IPv6 on pfSense® software.

 General Issues
 --------------